logo

 • Adding solid sides to the ramp at a minimum height of 900mm to 1100mm is recommended.

-• If using the ramp to load onto a truck, construct a level platform approximately 1.5m in length at the top of the ramp so stock load on to the truck from a flat even surface and not directly from a slope.
+• If using the ramp to load onto a truck, construct a level platform approximately 1.5m in length at the top of the ramp so stock can load onto the truck from a flat, even surface and not directly from a slope.

 • If converting a sheep or adult cattle ramp, ensure there are no overhead barriers or railing that would be a hazard to people.
 Also ensure the slope and surface is appropriate for young calves.